godotengine/godot-docs/getting_started/scripting/c_sharp/c_sharp_style_guide.rst

 Consider breaking a line when it's longer than 100 characters.
-And it's also a good practice to insert a line feed (LF) character at the end of a file because some utilities have trouble recognizing the last line without it (e.g. the *cat* command in Linux).
+And it's also a good practice to insert a line feed (LF) character at the end of a file because some utilities have trouble recognizing the last line without it (e.g. the *cat* command on Linux).

 Using spaces
 ------------